Malekkos/Lock-and-Key/README.md

 TODO Today:

- ~~ Haven't yet decided what I'm going to do for the other games, but I can clone over some of the logic from the first one, maybe set up something random as a placeholder.

- ~~ in onClick function in home.js, theres a redudnant use of token.
-Should remove that.

  ~~ Add another middleware that checks perm level, if it is at 4, then throw an error detailing why.
 This would be on the put endpoint.

 TODO LATER: